 Increasing Drying Time

 Watercolour is a fast-drying medium, but there are ways that this can be slowed down.
 One way is choosing a hard-sized watercolour paper that is relatively unabsorbent, increasing the time that the paint sits on the surface before being absorbed.
 Another way is to add gum Arabic.
 Gum Arabic is the binder in watercolours, so by adding it to the paint you are extending it without diluting the binder, increasing transparency and slowing the drying of the paint.
 You could also use watercolour blending medium, designed to give more time for reworking the paint before it dries.
-To find out how they slow drying, I painted out three swatches of watercolour diluted with water, gum Arabic solution, and Winsor and Newton Blending Medium.
+To find out how they slow drying, I painted out three swatches of watercolour diluted with water, gum arabic solution, and Winsor and Newton Blending Medium.
 I ran a dry brush over each swatch after one, five, and ten minutes to see how fast they dried.
 The swatch without any medium dried completely within five minutes.
-Gum Arabic solution extended the drying time by a few more minutes.
+Gum arabic solution extended the drying time by a few more minutes.
 At the ten minute mark, only the Blending Medium remained wet enough to rework.

 So very helpful!
 Thank you.